Oleksii Novikov

 Oleksii Novikov (Олексій Новіков, born 11 February 1996) is a Ukrainian professional strongman.
-He won the 2020 World's Strongest Man competition, becoming the second Ukrainian World's Strongest Man winner after Vasyl Virastyuk who won in 2004.
-He won two World's Ultimate Strongman competitions in 2021, and the Rogue Invitational and Europe’s Strongest Man in 2022.
+He won the 2020 World's Strongest Man competition, becoming the second Ukrainian to win the title since Vasyl Virastyuk in 2004, and at 24 years, 278 days, he is also the second youngest winner in history, being only seven days older than Jón Páll Sigmarsson in 1984.
+He is also a two time World's Ultimate Strongman (2021 in Bahrain and 2021 in Dubai), the 2022 Rogue Invitational champion, and the 2022 Europe’s Strongest Man.

+Novikov is the current world record holder of the hummer tyre deadlift, the Flintstone press, the wrecking ball hold and the one arm giant dumbbell press for reps in 3 weight categories: 100 kg (220 lb), 110 kg (242 lb) and 125 kg (275 lb).

 Biography

 He was born and raised in Kyiv.
-He is currently a student of Kyiv National University of Trade and Economics.
+He was a student of the Kyiv National University of Trade and Economics (KNUTE) as of 2020.

-Career

-2016–2019
+Outside of strongman, Novikov works as part of the Kyiv Police Special Forces.
+Novikov was drafted into the Armed Forces of Ukraine in 2022 amidst the Russo-Ukrainian War.
+Novikov was granted leave from military duty to compete in the 2022 Europe's Strongest Man competition, which he won.
+He has remained outspoken about the war and its effect on him and his country.

+Strongman career

 Novikov won Ukraine's Strongest Man every year from 2016 to 2019.

 In 2018, he had his first breakthrough performance, winning the Arnold Amateur Strongman World Championships.
 Through this, he qualified for the 2019 Arnold Strongman Classic, where he placed 7th overall.

 In April 2019, he won the Arnold Strongman Classic South America, qualifying for the 2020 Arnold Strongman Classic.
 He beat Mateusz Kieliszkowski by 0.5 points, making it one of the tightest finishes in a strongman competition since the 2014 World's Strongest Man, where Zydrunas Savickas beat Hafthor Bjornsson by the same amount.
 In May, Novikov won the Arnold Strongman Classic Africa.

 In June, Novikov competed at his first World's Strongest Man contest.
 In the heats, 4-times World's Strongest Man Brian Shaw won his group.
 Novikov was in second place, ahead of Trey Mitchell by 7 points.
-Novikov and Mitchell faced each other in the stone-off, where Mitchell would usurp Novikov for a place in the finals.
+Novikov and Mitchell faced each other in the stone-off, where Mitchell would beat Novikov for a place in the finals.

 In September, Novikov competed in the Arnold Strongman Classic Europe, placing 2nd, and in October he competed at World's Ultimate Strongman, placing 6th.